-- The claims-based prevalence of BPH/LUTS among men aged 40-64 was 5-6% annually from 2012 to 2021, whereas for men aged 65 and above, it was 29-33%. - BPH/LUTS often co-occurred with hypertension, coronary artery disease, and diabetes among men aged 65 and above.
-In 2021, the rates of these comorbidities were 81%, 39%, and 35% of patients with BPH/LUTS, respectively. - In 2020, among men aged 65 and above who were newly identified with BPH/LUTS, 94% underwent serum creatinine testing, 69% had a urinalysis, 63% had a PSA test, and 22% underwent post-void residual evaluation within 15 months surrounding their diagnosis. - In 2021, among men recorded with BPH/LUTS, 44% of those aged 40-64 and 60% of those aged 65 and above filled a prescription for a drug with a labelled indication for BPH/LUTS. - From 2012 to 2021, there was a notable trend towards the utilization of MIST procedures.
+- The claims-based prevalence of benign prostatic hyperplasia and associated lower urinary tract symptoms (BPH/LUTS) among men aged 40-64 was 5-6% annually from 2012 to 2021; for men aged 65 and older, it was 29-35%. - BPH/LUTS often co-occurred with hypertension, coronary artery disease, and diabetes among men aged 65 and older. - In 2020, among men aged 65 and older who were newly identified with BPH/LUTS, 94% underwent serum creatinine testing, 69% had a urinalysis, 63% had a prostate specific antigen (PSA) test, and 22% underwent post-void residual evaluation within 15 months surrounding their diagnosis. - In 2021, among men recorded with BPH/LUTS, 44% of those aged 40-64 and 60% of those aged 65 and older filled a prescription for a drug with a labelled indication for BPH/LUTS. - From 2012 to 2021, there was a notable trend towards the utilization of minimally invasive surgical therapy (MIST) procedures.
 This shift can be attributed to a reduction in the number of patients who underwent laser prostatectomy for BPH/LUTS, and a corresponding increase in the utilization of prostatic urethral lift.

-2.1 Overview
+1 Overview

 Benign prostatic hyperplasia (BPH) results from an increase in the total number of stromal and glandular epithelial cells within the transition zone of the prostate gland and consequent formation of large, discrete prostatic nodules.
 As BPH develops, men often experience obstructive and irritative lower urinary tract symptoms (LUTS), such as frequent urination, urgency, nocturia, difficulty starting and stopping urine flow, and a weak urine stream.
-The symptoms associated with BPH can lead to poorer health status.1 This subsection summarizes the evaluation and treatment of BPH/LUTS.
-Section 2.2 reports results on prevalence, incidence, comorbidities, and diagnostic testing; prescription drugs filled and procedure use; and resource use, based on contemporary data on the two age cohorts (see Chapter 1 for details on databases and related methods).
-Section 2.3 discusses these results in the context of peer-reviewed literature on BPH/LUTS.
+The symptoms associated with BPH can lead to poorer health status.
+This section summarizes the evaluation and treatment of BPH/LUTS.
+Section 2 reports results on prevalence, incidence, comorbidities, and diagnostic testing; prescription drugs filled and procedure use; and resource use, based on contemporary data on the different age cohorts (see 2024 Methods document for details on databases and related methods).
+Section 3 discusses these results in the context of peer-reviewed literature on BPH/LUTS.

-According to the American Urological Association (AUA) guidelines, patients who present with bothersome BPH/LUTS should undergo a medical history, physical exam, assessment of symptom score, and urinalysis.2 The guidelines also suggest performing a post-void residual (PVR) and uroflowmetry if necessary.
+According to the American Urological Association (AUA) guidelines, patients who present with bothersome BPH/LUTS should undergo a medical history, physical exam, assessment of symptom score, and urinalysis.
+The guidelines also suggest performing a post-void residual (PVR) and uroflowmetry if necessary.
 For patients that are considering surgical therapy, clinicians should consider evaluating prostate size and shape through transrectal or transabdominal ultrasound, cystoscopy, or cross-sectional imaging.
-In cases of diagnostic uncertainty, urodynamics can be used.3
+In cases of diagnostic uncertainty, urodynamics can be used.